Chidalgo007/calorieCountGUI/README.md

 ## 🚀 Getting Started

-1. Clone or download the repository.
+1. Clone or download the repository (dist folder).
-2. Set up the project with the required dependencies.
+2. Set up the project with the required dependencies (Java system).
 3. Launch the application and register an account to begin tracking calories.

-For detailed instructions on setting up the environment and running the application, check the **Installation Guide**.

 ---

 ## 📂 Folder Structure